Wounded Warrior Project: Controversy

+In 2016 and 2017, subsequent investigations by a Jacksonville, FL television station and the U.S. Senate Judiciary Committee found that WWP "'inaccurately' reported the money it spent on veterans' programs by using 'inflated' numbers and 'misleading' advertisements."

+In February 2017, the Better Business Bureau gave WWP a clean bill of financial health.
+A 2016 review said some media reporting contained information that was inaccurate.

 Donations and spending

 In 2012, WWP spent US$114,817,090 on programs in support of wounded veterans, their families, and caregivers.
+From October 2022 through March 2023, WWP provided emergency financial assistance to approximately 1,800 registered veterans and their families, up from 657 the previous year.
+Each family typically receives several thousand dollars to help cover bills and expenses.

 In 2013, a new employee mistakenly declined to accept a donation from Liberty Baptist Church in Fort Pierce, Florida, and issued this inadvertent statement to the church leaders in an email, "We must decline the opportunity to be the beneficiary of your event due to our fundraising event criteria, which doesn't allow community events to be religious in nature."
 Shortly after the church received this letter, a WWP spokesperson apologized and said that it was a miscommunication.

 In June 2015, The Daily Beast reported that the WWP sells its donor information to third parties.
 It also alleged that WWP distributed what it deemed an insubstantial percentage of donations to actual wounded warriors, and that it overpaid its executive staff.

-In January 2016, The New York Times reported that only 60 percent of the revenue of the Wounded Warrior Project is spent on programs to help veterans; the remaining 40 percent was overhead.
+In January 2016, The New York Times reported that only 60 percent of the revenue of the Wounded Warrior Project was spent on programs to help veterans; the remaining 40 percent was overhead.
 It also reported claims of work environment coercion, and multiple terminations.
 That same month, CBS News disclosed that the WWP had grown to spend millions of dollars annually on team-building events.

 In March 2016, Wounded Warrior Project's board of directors dismissed the charity's top two executives, Steven Nardizzi and Al Giordano, after hiring the law firm Simpson Thacher & Bartlett to perform an independent review of spending issues related to the company's funds.
 Board chairman Anthony Odierno was announced as temporarily taking control of the charity.
 And spending on conferences and meetings had increased from just under $2 million in 2010 to $26 million in 2014.

 In October 2016, Charity Navigator dropped Wounded Warrior Project from its "watch list", and later boosted the nonprofit's score to a four-star rating (out of four stars).

 In February 2017, the Better Business Bureau released a report clearing Wounded Warrior Project of the "lavish spending" allegations, and "found the organization's spending to be consistent with its programs and mission."

+In April 2020, WWP donated $10 million to 10,000 of its ill and wounded service members during the COVID pandemic.
+This was the largest donation WWP had made to its members.

+In 2022, MacKenzie Scott donated $15 million to Wounded Warrior Project, its largest individual gift to date.